jvasile/future-of-competition/notes.md

  * If competition is the wrong frame, maybe "Future Of Competition" is the wrong title
  * We need more work here to develop the *right* frame

+## Counterpoint: we're framing this right
+ * There are some aspects of regulating big tech that *are* rightly about competition
+ * exclusivity agreements, acquisition of threats, non-compete, no-poaching agreements, etc.
+ * We need to acknowledge that talk about the dividing line
+ * We need to deal with this complexity in the regulatory approach to some degree

 ## Stacks and edges
  * TCP/IP was the service until it became infra
  * Web was the service until it became infra